winstreak-ws/Starfish-Proxy-Winstreak-Plugin/README.md

 };
 ```

-### Performance-First Design

-**For best performance, most plugins should use observation-only events.** The proxy uses a fast-path forwarding system that immediately forwards packets to the client while handling plugin events asynchronously.
-This provides optimal latency for gameplay.

-### Packet Interception API
+### Plugin API

-When you need to **modify or cancel packets** (rare cases), use the packet interception API:
+When you need to **listen, modify, or cancel packets**, use the plugin packet API.
+Safe packets can be modified or cancelled, but many packets are read-only to ensure the proxy and its plugins are safe to use on Hypixel.

 ```javascript
 module.exports = (api) => {